timglabisch/timglabisch.github.io/_posts/2014-04-14-symfony2-intellij-extension.md

 ### reference contributor
-at first we register a reference contributor. a reference contributor is about analyzing the ast (PSI) using event hooks like "call this on every String". a refernce contributor can register unlimit of these hooks using the registerReferenceProvider method. intellJ colled this method everytime it requires a reference for autocompletion or to resolve a resource.
+at first we register a reference contributor. a reference contributor is about analyzing the ast (PSI) using event hooks like "call this on every String". it can register unlimit of these hooks using the registerReferenceProvider method. intellJ colled this method everytime it requires a reference for autocompletion or to resolve a resource.

 ```java